elifnebioglu/elifnebioglu.github.io/_pages/about.md

 ---

 I am a computer vision researcher with a strong background in mathematics and machine learning.
 I recently completed the Master MVA (Mathematics, Vision, Apprentissage) at ENS Paris-Saclay, where I focused on computer vision, generative models, Bayesian image restoration, and geometric data analysis.
-I hold a Bachelor’s degree in Computer Engineering from TOBB University of Economics and Technology, which I completed as an honor student with a full merit-based scholarship.
+I hold a Bachelor’s degree in Computer Engineering from TOBB University of Economics and Technology.

 I have experience working across both academic and industrial research environments.
 My work includes face analysis and geometry-based warping, video-based behavioral modeling for cognitive research, anomaly detection in time-series data, and differentiable computing.
 I particularly enjoy problems that require combining mathematical structure with practical machine learning systems.